What are the Subdivisions of Civil Engineering?

 - Geotechnical Engineering

 Transportation engineering involves the design of transportation systems such as highways, roads, and public transportation networks.
-In addition, the operation and maintenance of these transportation systems are also part of the responsibilities of a transportation engineer along with an understanding of traffic control systems.
+The operation and maintenance of these transportation systems, as well as an understanding of traffic control systems, are also part of the responsibilities of a transportation engineer.

 Construction engineering involves the planning and management of the entire construction process.
-This includes the logistics of scheduling workers using software such as Microsoft Project, equipment, and materials throughout the lifecycle of a project, which can be anything from a highway to a high-rise building.
-Knowledge of construction processes is required to work in this field along with the business, management, and economic sides of a construction project.
+Knowledge of construction processes is required to work in this field, along with the business, management, and economic sides of a construction project.
+Construction engineers must also be able to schedule and manage resources throughout a project.
+This task includes the logistics of scheduling workers, equipment, and materials throughout the lifecycle of a project, which can be anything from a highway to a high-rise building.

-Structural engineering involves the design of small and large structures to ensure they can withstand the stresses and pressures of their environments and remain safe for use throughout their life cycle.
-An understanding of building physics and statics are required along with the local building design codes to work in the discipline.
+Structural engineering involves the design of small and large structures to ensure they can withstand the stresses and pressures of their environments and remain safe for use throughout their lifecycle.
+An understanding of building physics and statics, along with local building design codes, are required to work in the discipline.
+Structural engineers can work on various kinds of structures, including skyscrapers, bridges, and tunnels.

 Water Resources Engineering

 Water resource engineering deals with the management of water supplies essential to everyday life.
-This means an understanding of the basic water processes is required so a clean supply of water can be used for drinking and living.
+An important characteristic that a water resources engineer must have is an understanding of basic water processes so a clean supply of water can be used for drinking and living.
+Not only do water resource engineers deal with drinking water supplies, they also deal with the protection of water bodies, soil, and groundwater.
 Some tasks related to water resource engineering include the design of culverts and dams as well as erosion protection works along river banks.